Intestinal or Gut Bacteria and Obesity: A Possible Connection

 Intriguing research is showing that some of our gut bacteria affect our lives in important ways.
-They make vitamins that we use, including vitamin K, break down some of our food, reduce the amount of feces that we make and fight harmful bacteria.
-Some are thought to boost the activity of our immune system, regulate cholesterol metabolism or reduce inflammation.
+They make vitamins that we use, including vitamin K, break down some of our food, reduce the amount of feces that we make, and fight harmful bacteria.
+Some are thought to boost the activity of our immune system, regulate cholesterol metabolism, or reduce inflammation.

-The Human Microbiome Project is a major effort to discover and categorize all the microorganisms that live in and on our bodies in health and in disease.
+The Human Microbiome Project is a major effort to discover and categorize all of the microorganisms that live in and on our bodies in health and in disease.
 Identifying these bacteria may have great practical importance.
 This is especially true with respect to gut bacteria, since they seem to be so important in our lives.

 The Human Microbiome

 Bacteria in the Intestine and Weight Gain

 Researchers at the Cedars-Sinai Medical Center in California have identified one bacterium that appears to be related to weight gain.

 The scientists examined exhaled air samples from 792 people.
 They found that people who had a high concentration of both methane and hydrogen in their breath had a significantly higher BMI and a significantly higher percentage of body fat than other people.
 The other people who were tested either had normal breath or exhaled a high concentration of only one of the gases.